ekoindia/eko-website/src/blog/how-to-make-the-best-use-of-eko-apis.md

 image: /assets/img/blog/blog-02-1-.png
 business: api
 tags:
-  - api
+  - API
-  - whitelabel
+  - WhiteLabel
-  - moneytransfer
+  - MoneyTransfer
-  - Domestic Money Transfer
+  - DomesticMoneyTransfer
-  - EKO APIs
+  - EKOAPIs
 ---
 Eko offers a digital platform for businesses to maximize revenue by incorporating our professional financial services into your bouquet of offerings.
 You can get our pre-programmed APIs to empower your merchants with banking services at their shops.